jts307/MazeProject1/DESIGN.md

 ### Dataflow through modules
 #### In AMStartup.c:
 - Only one function, *main*, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
-#### In amazing_client.c:
+#### In avatar.c:
-1. Main will take arguments from *AM_Startup.c*, opens the log file, and initializes the maze structure through calling an appropriate function from the *maze* module.
+1. *Avatar_play* will take the Avatar struct argument from *AM_Startup.c*.
 It will then wait for a message from the server.
 2. If the message received is `AM_AVATAR_TURN` then *main* calls methods from the *maze* module which will handle all logic that pertains to updating nodes within the maze structure and guessing which directions must exist.
 The *maze* functions will return control to *main*.
-3. *main* will write any updates of the avatars’ positions to the log file.
+3. *avatar_play* will write any updates of the avatars’ positions to the log file.
-4. *main* will call functions from the *graphics* module, two to be exact.
+4. *avatar_play* will call functions from the *graphics* module, two to be exact.
 One will draw to standard output the current maze structure and another will draw the avatars within that maze structure.
 They both will return control to *main*.
 5. *main* then calls the *determine_goal* function which will find the closest node out of the other avatars and center point, and set that as an avatar’s goal node.
 After this, the function returns control to *main*.
 6. *main* then calls *calculate_next_move* which will calculate an avatar’s next ‘best’ move given an avatar, its goal node and the maze structure.
 This returns control to *main*, which sends this best move to the server.
-7. If *main* receives any error messages or `AM_MAZE_SOLVED`, it will do any necessary clean up to free up memory used by the priority queues and maze structures, and close the log file.
+7. If *avatar_play* receives any error messages or `AM_MAZE_SOLVED`, it will do any necessary clean up to free up memory used by the priority queues and maze structures, and close the log file.

 ### Testing Plan
 #### *Unit Testing*